Deep French Nails Are The Throwback Trend Set To Be On Everyone’s Tips

 ‘90s Nude

-Switch the stark white tips with a soft nude like @esyfloresy_nails, and the result is a cool monochromatic ‘90s manicure that will go with everything.
-OPI Infinite Shine Nail Polish in Over-Slay Your Welcome, $14.49, is the perfect peachy neutral with a glossy finish.
+Switch the stark white tips with a soft nude like @esyfloresy_nails and the result is a cool monochromatic ‘90s manicure that will go with everything.
+OPI Infinite Shine Nail Polish in Over-Slay Your Welcome, £18, is the perfect peachy neutral with a glossy finish.

 AdvertisementADVERTISEMENT